shazraz/Traffic-Sign-Classifier/README.md

 | Dropout						|	 											|
 | Fully Connected Layer L5						|	outputs 43											|

-The layers are based on the LeNet lab exercise from the Udacity course material with the input and output dimensions adjusted for the merged gray-RGB images being passed into the model.
-The model also includes two dropout layers after the first two fully connected layers to improve the generalization performance.

 ### 4.1 Model Training

 The LeNet-5 architecture was initially trained using an Adam optimizer with the following hyper-parameters on a dataset with basic augmentation and only grayscale images.
 The starting weights and biases were initialized using the tensorflow truncated normal function with an average of 0 and a std dev of 0.1.